-Insurance market requires a new customer-centric and digitally-driven approach.
-Prices keep growing as the volume of inquiries grows, and customer expectations rise by the hour.
+The insurance market requires a new customer-centric and digitally-driven approach.
+Prices keep going up as the volume of inquiries grows, and customer expectations rise by the hour.
 Millennials no longer trust traditional sales strategies and demand a more personalized approach.
-That’s why the importance of Customer Relationship Management and, particularly, insurance CRM software is rising greatly nowadays.
+That’s why the importance of Customer Relationship Management and, in particular, insurance CRM software is rising greatly nowadays.

 The mentioned applications reshape the industry.
 By the term «insurance brokerage CRM», we mean various web/desktop/mobile applications which boost the customers’ experience and help insurance companies to interact with their clients in more streamlined ways.
-For instance, CRM store essential data related to already insured people or ones who are looking for a new policy.
+For instance, CRM stores essential data related to already insured people or those who are looking for a new policy.
 Underwriters can easily check this info and deliver individual offers.

-Before you may start redesigning workflows, you need to discover existing challenges, valuable features, and must-have benefits of insurance client management software.
+Before you start redesigning workflows, you need to discover existing challenges, valuable features, and must-have benefits of insurance client management software.
 We have prepared a detailed guide focused on understanding and selecting the best CRM for insurance agents.
-Feel free to navigate through this page and choose the most interesting section.
+Feel free to navigate through this page and choose the section that most interests you.

 CRM for Insurance Agents: Challenges and Obstacles

-First things first, we want to begin with the current state of the insurance market.
+First things first – we want to begin with the current state of the insurance market.
 This highly competitive environment features several noteworthy challenges which are important both for new business and experienced underwriters.
-Without knowing these pitfalls, you have little chance to become a successful brand with loyal customers.
+Without knowing these pitfalls, you have little chance of becoming a successful brand with loyal customers.

 Powerful tools integrated into paid or free CRM for insurance agents can change the game, however.
 If you are aware of issues and know solutions for them, you will be able to deliver exactly what clients want.
-Further, we want to focus on four the most threatening obstacles which stand on the way of any modern insurance company.
+Further, we want to focus on four the most threatening obstacles that stand in the way of any modern insurance company.

 Constantly Changing Clients

 The solution: even the simplest insurance broker database boosts sales if applied properly.
-Using CRM, underwriters are able to find clients online, design informative yet not overloaded promo campaigns, and insert native offers unique for each user.
+Using CRM, underwriters are able to find clients online, design informative yet not-overloaded promo campaigns, and insert native offers unique to each user.

-Earlier, when the market was younger and there were a few insurance corporations, the entry barrier for new businesses was minor.
+Earlier on, when the market was younger and there were a few insurance corporations, the entry barrier for new businesses was minor.
 Nowadays, more and more brands deliver their own insurance packages.
 Even banks list this service as an extra feature for customers!
-For fresh startups, it could be difficult to promote their offers because of many competitors around, so it’s better to find a strategy or a tool which will distinguish you from a crowd.
+For fresh startups, it could be difficult to promote their offers because of the many competitors around, so it’s better to find a strategy or a tool that will distinguish you from the crowd.

-The solution: insurance selling systems reviews reveal that people are more likely to get a product or service from companies recommended by friends.
+The solution: reviews of insurance selling systems reveal that people are more likely to get a product or service from companies recommended by friends.
 As well, people tend to suggest brands with personalized approaches.
 Thus, CRM definitely can facilitate your entry.